phoebe12345/SweatSink/README.md

 - **Run Planner**: Plan your running routes, including tracking distance, time, and key locations along the way.
 - **Route Information**: The app displays useful information about places along your running route, such as hospitals and other landmarks.

-## Installation

-1. Download and install the Sweatsink app from the Google Play Store.
-2. Sign in and let the AI generate a personalized workout plan for you.
-3. Connect your Google Calendar to schedule and track workouts.

 ## Technology Stack

 - **Platform**: Android